 We understand the loss of a loved one is a difficult time and the staff at Gethsemane Cemetery would like to help you through this process.
 Please Contact Us at your earliest convenience, so we may begin to assist you.

-We have cemetery staff answering phones or on call from 7am to 10pm, 7 days a week and an answering service for those times we are not available to personally take your call.
+We have cemetery staff answering phones or on call from 7:00 AM to 10:00 PA, 7 days a week and an answering service for those times we are not available to personally take your call.

 You can reach us at 610-929-2613 or toll free at 1-844-GETH-CEM